 Tom’s injuries were extensive, and the impact on April and their two sons was enormous.
 In two years, Tom endured four separate mortar explosions.
 He faced a traumatic brain injury (TBI), hearing loss, vision problems and post-traumatic stress disorder (PTSD).

 April faced a whole new reality.
 Her days were a flurry of doctor appointments, therapy and home healthcare, not to mention raising two boys.
 For 18 months straight, she was the sole nurse, driver, maid and mother to three.
-She had to meet her husband — a friend since grade school — all over again.
+She had to get to know her husband — a friend since elementary school — all over again.

 “I missed the help my husband gave me with the kids and errands,” says April.
 “And some time to myself.
 I don’t like to admit this, but I think I was close to a breaking point in my own emotional health.”